Yuri (Doki Doki Literature Club!): Appearances

-Reception
+Critical reception

 Writer Christopher Patterson noted how Yuri and Natsuki contrast each other.
 He described her as both a dandere and kuudere, comparing her to the character Rei Ayanami.
 Destructoid writer Charlotte Cutts considered Yuri's suicide to be one of the most shocking things she has ever seen in a video game, IGN Japan writer Shohei Fujita discussed how Yuri's character is affected by Monika's influence, though commenting that with the nature of the game, it could be said that this is true even without Monika's influence.
 He particularly noted how out of character her cruel commentary towards Natsuki and her eventual suicide are.
-VG247 writer Ana Valens described her as "the classic shrinking violet," discussing how her traits begin to be corrupted by Monika over time, eventually turning her self-consciousness into self-harm.
+VG247 writer Ana Valens described her as "the classic shrinking violet", discussing how her traits begin to be corrupted by Monika over time, eventually turning her self-consciousness into self-harm.

-Fanbyte writer Kara Dennison felt that Sayori's mental illness was depicted with intelligence, which contrasted Yuri, whose depiction was a "stereotypical, horrific parody of herself."
+Fanbyte writer Kara Dennison felt that Sayori's mental illness was depicted with intelligence, which contrasted Yuri, whose depiction was a "stereotypical, horrific parody of herself".
 Because Sayori is shown to have been depressed before Monika modified her data, she assumed that this was the case for Yuri's self-harm tendencies, citing a poem in the first act by Yuri that discusses the adrenaline of self-harm.
 She felt that the depiction of Yuri was disrespectful, but that the point was that it was Monika disrespecting them rather than Salvato.
 Writer Fanny Barnabé discussed how Yuri's death is unavoidable regardless of the player's decision, as well as how Yuri dominates the second act of the game due to her obsession with the player character.